-The final episode of Mississippi Goddam shares new revelations that cast doubt on the official story that Billey Joe Johnson accidentally killed himself.
+New revelations cast doubt on the official story that Billey Joe Johnson accidentally killed himself.

 Billey Joe Johnson was a Black boy dating a White girl.
 That made the story behind his death even more complicated.

-In December 2008, the autopsy of Billey Joe Johnson Jr. helped the grand jury conclude that his death was an accident.
+The autopsy of Billey Joe Johnson helped a grand jury conclude that his death was an accident.
 But an independent review of the autopsy came to a different conclusion.